Search

 (ii) Casing.
 It is an airtight chamber which surrounds the impeller.
 It is similar to the casing of a reaction turbine.
 The different types of casings that are commonly adopted are described later.

 (iii) Suction Pipe.
-It is a pipe which is connected at its upper end to the inlet of the pump or to the centre of the impeller which is commonly known as the eye.
+It is a pipe that is connected at its upper end to the inlet of the pump or to the center of the impeller which is commonly known as the eye.
 The lower end of the suction pipe dips into liquid in a suction tank or a sump from which the liquid is to be pumped or lifted up.

 (iv) Delivery Pipe.
-It is a pipe which is connected at its lower end to the outlet of .the pump and it delivers the liquid to the required height.
+It is a pipe that is connected at its lower end to the outlet of the pump and it delivers the liquid to the required height.
 Just near the outlet of the pump on the delivery pipe, a delivery valve is invariably provided.
-A delivery valve is a regulating valve which is of sluice type and is required to be provided in order to control the flow from the pump into delivery pipe.
+A delivery valve is a regulating valve which is of sluice type and is required to be provided in order to control the flow from the pump into the delivery pipe.

 WORKING OF CENTRIFUGAL PUMP

-The necessity of priming a centrifugal pump is due to the fact that the pressure generated in a centrifugal pump impeller is directly proportional to the density of the fluid that is in contact with it.
+The necessity of priming a centrifugal pump is because the pressure generated in a centrifugal pump impeller is directly proportional to the density of the fluid that is in contact with it.
 Hence if an impeller is made to rotate in the presence of air, only a negligible pressure would be produced with the result that no liquid will be lifted up by the pump.
 As such it is essential to properly prime a centrifugal pump before it can be started.
 The various methods used for priming a centrifugal pump are discussed later.

-As the liquid flows through the rotating impeller it receives energy from the vanes which result in an increase in both pressure and velocity energy.
+As the liquid flows through the rotating impeller it receives energy from the vanes which results in an increase in both pressure and velocity energy.
 As such the liquid leaves the impeller with a high absolute velocity.
-In order that the kinetic energy corresponding to the high velocity of the leaving liquid is not wasted in eddies and efficiency of the pump thereby lowered, it is essential that this high, velocity of the leaving liquid is gradually reduced to a lower velocity of the delivery pipe, so that the larger portion of the kinetic energy is converted into useful pressure energy.
+So that the kinetic energy corresponding to the high velocity of the leaving liquid is not wasted in eddies and the efficiency of the pump thereby lowered, this high, velocity of the leaving liquid must be gradually reduced to a lower velocity of the delivery pipe, so that the larger portion of the kinetic energy is converted into useful pressure energy.

-Usually this is achieved by shaping the casing such that the leaving liquid flows through a passage of gradually, expanded area, the gradually increased cross-sectional area of the casing also helps in maintaining uniform velocity of flow throughout, because as the flow proceeds from the tongue T to the delivery pipe, more and more liquid is added from the impeller.
-There are different types of casings that are adopted for this purpose and on the basis of the type of casing used; the centrifugal pumps are classified into different types as described in the next section.
+Usually, this is achieved by shaping the casing such that the leaving liquid flows through a passage of gradually, expanded area, the gradually increased cross-sectional area of the casing also helps in maintaining uniform velocity of flow throughout because as the flow proceeds from the tongue T to the delivery pipe, more and more liquid is added from the impeller.
+Different types of casings are adopted for this purpose and based on the type of casing used; the centrifugal pumps are classified into different types as described in the next section.

 Centrifugal Pumps Operation and Selection